Autodesk-Forge/viewer-nodejs-typeview.sample/README.md

 sudo npm install -g gulp

 ##Deployment
-* You need to request API credentials at [Forge Platform](https://developer.autodesk.com/user/me/apps)
+You need to request API credentials at [Forge Platform](https://developer.autodesk.com/user/me/apps)

 In app/config/config.ts:<br/>
-replace consumerKey and consumerSecret by the keys you requested on our [API portal](https://developer.autodesk.com/api/view-and-data-api/)
+replace consumerKey and consumerSecret by the keys you requested at [Forge Platform](https://developer.autodesk.com/user/me/apps)

 In app/www/scripts/app.ts:<br/>
 replace var urn = '...' by the urn of a model you previously uploaded with the [View & Data OSS REST API](https://developer.autodesk.com/api/view-and-data-api/#step1)